RobustCalibration: Robust Calibration of Computer Models in R: Methods and examples

-In \pkg{Robustcalibration}, we call the \code{rgasp} function and \code{ppgasp} function from the \CRANpkg{RobustGaSP} package for emulating scalar-valued and vectorized computer model outputs, respectively.
+In \CRANpkg{Robustcalibration}, we call the \code{rgasp} function and \code{ppgasp} function from the \CRANpkg{RobustGaSP} package for emulating scalar-valued and vector-valued computer model outputs, respectively.
 The parallel partial Gaussian process (PP-GaSP) by the \code{ppgasp} function has two advantages.
-First, computing the predictive mean by the PP-GaSP only takes $O(kD)+O(D^3)$ operations.
-The linear computational order with respect to $k$ is suitable for computer model at a massive size of coordinates.
-Second, the PP-GaSP emulator is typically more robust compared to other methods, as covariance over $\bm \theta$ is shared across all grids.
-Further more, the kernel parameters are estimated by the marginal posterior mode with robust parameterization, typically avoiding the degenerated scenarios that causes poor emulation results (\cite{gu2019jointly}).
+First, computing the predictive mean by the PP-GaSP only takes $O(kD)+O(D^3)$ operations, which is particularly suitable for computer models with a large number of outputs ($k$). {Second, as the covariance over $\bm \theta$ is shared across all grids, the estimation of PP-GaSP is more stable than building a separate emulator on each output coordinate.} Furthermore, the marginal posterior mode with robust parameterization typically avoids the degenerated estimation of the covariance matrix (\cite{gu2019jointly}).

-To call the emulator, users can select argument \code{simulator=0}, and then input the simulation runs into arguments \code{input\_simul}, and \code{output\_simul}.
-One can input a vector into \code{output\_simul} to emulate scalar-valued computer models, or a matrix into \code{output\_simul} to call the PP-GaSP emulator for vectorized outputs.
-For both scenarios, we use a modular approach of fitting PP-GaSP emulator advocated in e.g. \citep{bayarri2007framework,liu2009modularization}, where the predictive distribution of the emulator depends on simulator runs, but not field observations.
-After fitting an emulator, the predictive mean of the PP-GaSP emulator will be used to approximate the computer model at any unobserved $\bm \theta^*$ by default.
+To call the emulator, users can select the argument \code{simulator=0}, and then specify the simulation runs in arguments \code{input\_simul}, and \code{output\_simul}.
+One can input a vector into \code{output\_simul} to emulate scalar-valued computer models, or a matrix into \code{output\_simul} to call the PP-GaSP emulator for vector-valued outputs.
+For both scenarios, we use a modular approach to fit the PP-GaSP emulator \citep{bayarri2007framework,liu2009modularization}, where the predictive distribution of the emulator depends on simulator runs, but not on field observations.
+After fitting an emulator, the predictive mean of the PP-GaSP emulator will be used to approximate the computer model at any unobserved $\bm \theta^*$.